Multibhashi/multibhashi-sdk/README.md

   multibhashi.start(ParentActivity.this);
 ```

-Please make sure you replace the CLIENT_ID with the id provided to you.
+Please make sure you replace the CLIENT_ID in the sample with the id provided to you.